khanlab/cvpl_tools/docs/GettingStarted/setting_up_the_script.rst

 #####################

 Writing code using cvpl_tools requires some setup code that configures the dask library and other utilities we need for our image processing pipeline.
-Below gives a brief description for the setup of these utilities.
+Below briefly describes the setup.

 Dask Cluster and temporary directory
 ************************************

-cvpl_tools depends on Dask.
+cvpl_tools depends on `dask <https://github.com/dask/dask>`_ library, where many functions of cvpl_tools takes dask array as input or output.

 Dask is a multithreaded and distributed computing library, in which temporary results may not fit in memory.
 In such cases, they are written in the temporary directory set in